CERTCC/SSVC/doc/md_src_files/100_limitations.md

 # Limitations

 Even as a working proposal, SSVC has some limitations.
 These are inherent limits of the approach, which should be understood as tradeoffs.
-There are other limiting aspects of our implementation, but those have been covered as topics that need improvement and are described in Section 7.
+There are other limiting aspects of our implementation, but those have been covered as topics that need improvement and are described in [Future Work](#future-work).

 We made two important tradeoffs compared to the current state of the practice with CVSS: